-The findings indicated a limited understanding of AI among communication professionals, with expectations of broader impacts on profession compared the to individual or organizational workflows.
+The findings indicated a limited understanding of AI among communication professionals, with expectations of broader impacts on the profession compared to individual or organizational workflows.
 Challenges such as insufficient competencies at the individual level and organizational uncertainties were identified as critical impediments.